scrabbletank/farhome-rules/rulesdoc.md

 | 9th | 12 | 10pt gemstone | 10 | 9T |

 #### Inscribing Runes
 You can inscribe a rune during a long rest or with 2 hours of downtime.
 To inscribe you need to have the required supplies and mana which are consumed in creating the rune.
 Runes are consumed on use, with some requiring a specific trigger to activate.
 Once triggered the rune is consumed regardless of the result.
-Unless otherwise stated, runes that agument spells require no AP to use while placing a rune takes 2 AP.
+Unless otherwise stated, runes that augment spells require no AP to use while placing a rune takes 2 AP.

 ##### Runes
 | Rune | Mana | Gemstones | Supplies | Challenge Dice | Effect |